 To put it simply, Lisbon is photography heaven.
-Instagrammers can’t get enough of the pastel facades, panoramic vantage points at seemingly every corner, vibrant street art and of course those famous sunshine-yellow trolley cars.
-Here’s a guide to the best spots in Lisbon for photography, to capture the city from all the right angles.
+Shutterbugs can’t get enough of the pastel facades, panoramic vantage points at seemingly every corner, vibrant street art and of course those famous sunshine-yellow trolley cars.
+Here’s a guide to the most Instagrammable places in Lisbon, to capture the city from all the right angles.

 Torre de Belem

-This historic tower in Lisbon’s Belem district is fabulous for shutterbugs, as it rises dramatically out of the Tagus River.
+This historic tower in the Belem district is one of the best Lisbon photo spots, as it rises dramatically out of the Tagus River.
 The wide shoreline in front makes it easy to get different perspectives, and the public is also welcome to go inside which makes it one of the top things to do in Lisbon.
 At the top of the tower, you’ll find sweeping views of the river flowing into the Atlantic Ocean.
 Click here to book a fast track entrance ticket.

 Top tip: To capture photos without anyone on the bridge, visit on a Monday when the tower is closed to tourists.